-Circus WOW is a not for profit organisation governed by an committed elected members.
-The members of the 2017 Management Committee are:
+Circus WOW is a not for profit organisation governed by a voluntary committee of elected members.
+The members of the 2017 Circus WOW Management Committee are:

 Fiona McKay – Chair